510-s-Mickey/WolfJobs/README.md

 **7. Database Security and Hashing** – WolfJobs currently does not securely store the password and user information in the database.
 This data needs to be protected and hashed to ensure security.

 **8. Refactoring of Backend** - Reference the note attached to architecture diagram.
 There are multiple index.js files that reference eachother and should be consolidated.
 In addition, error codes and messages within the API should be updated to be more specific to the error.
 Currently they are all set to 500, "Internal Server Error".

-**9. Fix Resume Storage and View** - Wolfjobs currently does not display resumes stored in the databases.

 # Contributors